yendico-oss/posht/README.md

 ### Authenticated Requests

 When you need to do authenticated requests it's possible to do either Cookie based authentication or with an Authentication header.
-It's important though to tell Posht to remember the Session Cookie (`-PersistSession`) or the Authentication header (`-Headers @{Authentication="Bearer xyz"} -SaveHeadersOnCollection`) for coming requests.
 See [Examples](#authentication-cookie-based) for the details.
+It's important though to tell Posht to remember the Session Cookie (`-PersistSession`) or the Authentication header (`-Headers @{Authentication="Bearer xyz"} -SaveHeadersOnCollection`) for future requests.
+For single requests it's possible to directly specify a bearer token with `-BearerToken xyz`.

-Currently Posht only supports one active session at a time.
+Note: When using cookies, Posht currently only supports one active session at a time.
 So, if you switch between collections you most probably need to login again.

 ### Examples